-London-based Campaign To End Loneliness explains that this condition occurs when the quantity and quality of social relationships we have doesn’t match with what we want.
+London-based Campaign To End Loneliness explains that this condition occurs when the quantity and quality of social relationships we have don't match what we want.

 The reason for workplace loneliness can be explained in the context of emotional and social loneliness.
 Emotional loneliness refers to when people feel the absence of someone to feel close to and connect to.
-Social loneliness occurs as a result of a lack of social relationships, i.e friendships, romantic relationships with whom they can share their interests.
+Social loneliness occurs due to a lack of social relationships, i.e., friendships, romantic relationships with whom they can share their interests.
 The combination of both these conditions in the workplace gives rise to feelings of loneliness and emptiness.

 The Impact Of Workplace Loneliness

-This loneliness has an adverse effect on our health.
+This loneliness harms our health.
 In India, a study by WHO in 2015 found that 4.5% of Indians suffered from depression.